-Age, Race, and Body Weight

-Age (32 to 90 years), sex, race (Caucasian, African American), and body weight (40 to 149 kg) did not have clinically meaningful effects on the PK of acalabrutinib and its active metabolite, ACP-5862.

-Renal Impairment

-No clinically relevant PK difference was observed in patients with mild or moderate renal impairment (eGFR $\geq$ 30 mL/min/1.73m, as estimated by MDRD (modification of diet in renal disease equation)).

-Acalabrutinib PK has not been evaluated in patients with severe renal impairment (eGFR < 29 mL/min/1.73m, MDRD) or renal impairment requiring dialysis.
+There were no clinically significant differences in the pharmacokinetics of acalabrutinib and its active metabolite, ACP-5862, based on age (32 to 90 years), sex, race (Caucasian, African American), body weight (40 to 149 kg), or mild to moderate renal impairment (eGFR \geq 30 mL/min/1.73m2 and eGFR < 89 mL/min/1.73m2, as estimated by MDRD (modification of diet in renal disease equation)).
+The effect of severe renal impairment (eGFR < 29 mL/min/1.73m2, MDRD) or renal impairment requiring dialysis on the pharmacokinetics of acalabrutinib is unknown.

-Hepatic Impairment
+Patients with Hepatic Impairment